Mark Mathias Player Props: Pirates vs. Rockies

 |Games w/1+ RBI

-- The Rockies pitching staff was 29th in the league with a collective 7.5 strikeouts per nine innings last season.
+- The Rockies pitching staff is 25th in the league with a collective 8.1 strikeouts per nine innings.

-- The Rockies had the last-ranked team ERA across all league pitching staffs (5.08).
+- The Rockies have the 26th-ranked team ERA among all league pitching staffs (5.28).

+- Rockies pitchers combine to allow 24 total home runs at a clip of 1.3 per game (to rank 23rd in the league).

-- Freeland makes the start for the Rockies, his fourth of the season.
-He is 2-0 with a .96 ERA and 11 strikeouts in 18 2/3 innings pitched.
+- Gomber gets the start for the Rockies, his fourth of the season.
+He is 0-3 with an 8.16 ERA and 11 strikeouts in 14 1/3 innings pitched.

-- The lefty's most recent appearance was on Wednesday against the St. Louis Cardinals, when he went six innings, surrendering two earned runs while giving up six hits.
+- The left-hander's last appearance was on Saturday against the Seattle Mariners, when he threw 3 2/3 innings, surrendering five earned runs while allowing six hits.

+- The 29-year-old has put up an 8.16 ERA and 6.9 strikeouts per nine innings in three games this season, while allowing a batting average of .288 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.